How to more safely protest in a pandemic

 Fears that the protests may lead to more Covid-19 infections, and set the US back further in its fight against the virus, are understandable.
 Atlanta Mayor Keisha Lance Bottoms told CNN Sunday she was particularly worried the protests might fan outbreaks in communities of color already disproportionately impacted by the virus.
 “I’m extremely concerned we are seeing mass gatherings,” Bottoms said.
 “We’re going to see the other side of this in a couple of weeks.”

-One obvious reason the gatherings may be risky is that it can be very hard, if not impossible, to maintain at least 6 feet of distance between yourself and others in large gatherings.
+One obvious reason the gatherings may be risky is that it can be very hard, if not impossible, to maintain at least 6 feet of distance in large groups of people.
 Some health departments are still urging people to try:

 Plan to protest?
 Here are tips to reduce the risk of spreading #COVID19:— nychealthy (@nycHealthy) May 30, 2020